-- (a) All dwellings must be provided with a clothes drying area and that area must be screened from view from all streets by the building. - (b) A multiple dwelling and a grouped dwelling must be provided with a minimum 4m2 enclosed, lockable storage area, which is accessible from the outside of the dwelling, and is constructed in design and materials matching the dwelling. that storage area must be screened from view from all streets.
+(a) All dwellings must be provided with a clothes drying area and that area must be screened from view from all streets by the building.

+(b) A multiple dwelling and a grouped dwelling must be provided with a minimum 4m enclosed, lockable storage area, which is accessible from the outside of the dwelling and that storage area must be screened from view from all streets.